Ignace Bourget: Church consolidation

 By 1846 Bourget found that many of his plans for expansion and renovation of the Roman Catholic Church in Canada were being frustrated by Archbishop Signay, who disliked Bourget and was distrustful of Bourget's changes.
 On September 25, 1846, Bourget wrote to Signay and said, "For a long time I have been thinking that Your Grace should give up the administration of your archdiocese, contenting yourself with retaining the title of metropolitan.
 I shall use the occasion of my journey to Rome to put before the Holy See the reasons leading me to believe that it might be time for you to relieve yourself of this burden."
 With this in mind, Bourget travelled to Rome in late 1846 to petition the Pope for Signay's resignation.
 He was supported in this cause by Charles-Félix Cazeau, secretary to Signay.

 In Rome, Bourget found a Vatican newly rejuvenated, Pope Pius IX having recently succeeded the unpopular Pope Gregory XVI.
 Bourget was unsuccessful in securing Signay's discharge, but nevertheless enjoyed several other successes, including the establishment of the diocese of Bytown with Bourget's preferred candidate, Joseph-Bruno Guigues, made bishop.
-He also secured an additional 20 religious staff for Montreal, including representatives of the Congregation of the Holy Cross, the Clerics of Saint Viator, the Jesuits, and the Sisters of the Society of the Sacred Heart of Jesus.
+He also secured an additional 20 religious staff for Montreal, including representatives of the Congregation of Holy Cross, the Clerics of Saint Viator, the Jesuits, and the Sisters of the Society of the Sacred Heart of Jesus.

 In 1847 a typhus epidemic occurred in Montreal, with the arrival of Irish refugees from the Great Famine.
 Bourget worked directly with its victims along with many of the staff of his diocese.
 Nine priests and thirteen religious sisters died of the disease while treating the refugees.
 Bourget also caught the diseases, but survived.
 At around this time, Bourget was reported as taking no more than five hours' sleep a day, and produced a substantial body of written works including pastoral correspondence and manuscript works.
 He was also reported to be an enthusiastic conversationalist.
 His hair had prematurely whitened.